 The park offers more-or-less rustic cabins, which I haven’t tried yet.
 If you’re a fan of nicer accommodations, check out the many privately-owned cabins in the Broken Bow/Hochatown area.
 Look for my recommendation in the links below (and break out your wallet; we haven’t been back since we started having kids).

 On our last two visits, we stayed in the Lakeview Lodge, which sits on a hillside overlooking (you guessed it) the lake.
-When we stayed last April, I discovered a huge deer herd feeding just outside after dark.
+At dusk, a large herd of whitetails frequents the lawn behind the lodge.
 I also discovered that the front desk will give you a free cup of feed corn to bring them in closer.

 Keep in mind that if you stay in the lodge or at a cabin outside the park, you will probably spend some time driving back and forth.